EmmaBurkett/CSE212-final-project/1-queue.md

 empty()       | Returns true if length of the queue is zero. | if len(my_queue) == 0: | O(1)

 ## Operation to Dequeue
-With an array the operation to dequeue the first element is O(n) time because each element following the first element has to move forward in the array to fill the gap.
-Ex. the element in position 1 has to move to position 0.
+With an array, the operation to dequeue the first element is O(n) time because each element following the first element must move forward in the array to fill the gap.
+Ex. the element in position 1 must move to position 0.

 ## Dice Game
 In the 30's Dice Game the player rolls six dice which are displayed from highest to lowest.
 The player must keep the highest die and then decide if they want to keep the next highest die or re-roll all six dice.

-Pay close attention to the functions enqueue_dice and dequeue_dice.
+Pay close attention to the methods enqueue_dice() and dequeue_dice().

 ``` python
 import random